chrisbroski/fetchbot/README.md

 ##### Fragmented Image Data

 Executing `raspiyuv` in timelapse mode frequently returns partial images.
-I have been able to recover these in software so I think the problem is mostly handled.
+I wrote some code to reassemble these so I think the problem is mostly handled.

 ##### Weird Errors